beyama/a2r-osc/README.md

 Compressed address strings are a way to improve the efficiency of the OSC communication protocol.

-Basically, both sides of an communication have to know a (subset) of accessible OSC endpoints and each endpoint has to have a known unique integer id.
-Instead of sending a whole OSC address or pattern again and again, the sender uses the special address '/' for addresses or '/?' for pattern and the integer id of the endpoint or the id of the pattern as first argument of the message.
+Basically, both sides of a communication have to know a (sub-) set of accessible OSC endpoints of the counter side and each endpoint has to have a known unique integer id.
+Instead of sending a whole OSC address or pattern again and again, the sender uses the special address '/' for addresses or '/?' for patterns and the integer id of the endpoint or the id of the pattern as first argument of the message.

 For example: a message with an address like "/session/instrument/adsr" (24 bytes + 4 bytes padding) will be sent